vandanue/ADG-1/Notes/5_noise_attenuation.md

 \end{cases}
 $$

 Now, let’s get into how this is actually done using the `sufilter` command in Seismic Unix.
+The `bpf` script is shown below.

 ```bash
 #!/bin/sh